Linus8D/Java-HTML5-API/README.md

 Because static websites requires no assembly by a web--application, the website load time and hosting costs are often reduced.

-## How do I get started?
+## Tutorial
-Download the packages and follow the tutorials outlined in this README.md.
+The following tutorials serves as usage instruction material.
+Because the packages is small (only five classes) the tutorial should be sufficient for developers interested in extending the packages as well.

-## Tutorial 1 - A _Hello World_ application
+### Tutorial 1 - A _Hello World_ application
 A _Hello World_ application is an introductory application that displays the sentence _Hello World!_ to the user.
 In the following tutorial, the sentence _Hello World!_ will be displayed in the reader's web browser.
 In the process, the reader will learn how to